 Confirmed students should refer to the Intensive Study subjects below to view the list of proposed courses that satisfy each Intensive's courses requirement (subject to change based on course availability).
 It is highly recommended that confirmed students enroll in courses as soon as they can once Axess is open for course enrollment.
 Classes can fill early, and space is not guaranteed.

-Some courses listed underneath an Intensive may not be open to a particular student population, so please carefully read the notes associated with the courses listed on this page.
-Most Intensives also require that courses with variable units listed on their course page be taken for the highest number of units listed in order to qualify towards the Intensive requirement.
+Some courses listed underneath an Intensive may not be open to a particular student population, so please carefully read the notes associated with the qualifying courses listed on this page.
+In the Courses section of our website, some courses may also be listed as a variable-unit course; however, students should enroll in a qualifying Intensive course for the maximum amount of units offered (with the exception of courses listed under the Environmental and Water Studies Intensive and the EFSLANG requirement under the Scientific Communication for International Students Intensive).
 For example, if a course is offered for "3-5 units," a student participating in the Intensive Studies program should enroll in that course for 5 units.
+As also detailed on an individual course page, a course may have different grading basis options (i.e. Letter Grade, Credit/No Credit, etc.); however, in order for a course to meet the requirements of an Intensive, students must enroll in a course for a letter grade (except for the EFSLANG courses requirement under the Scientific Communication for International Students Intensive).